A reference for other international options & forms, including a list of forms that are not available in ShipStation.

-For UPS, FedEx, and DHL Express, you can request that the payor of the shipping charges be contacted for taxes and duties instead of the recipient.
-This is helpful if you prefer to absorb these costs so the recipient isn't faced with additional charges.
+For carriers that support it, you can request that the payor of the shipping charges be billed for taxes and duties instead of the recipient (this is also called DDP, or Delivered Duties Paid).
+This is helpful if you prefer to absorb these costs so the recipient doesn't face additional charges.

-When shipping carrier-insured packages with UPS that are valued greater than or equal to $1,000, you will also need to print a High-Value Report.
-This document serves as proof that UPS has picked up your high-value shipment.
+When shipping carrier-insured packages with UPS that are valued greater than or equal to USD $1,000, you will also need to print a High-Value Report.
+This document, sometimes called a "Control Log," serves as proof that UPS has picked up your high-value shipment.

 Two copies of this receipt must be printed along with your label(s).
-Provide one copy to UPS and ensure the other copy is signed by the UPS Driver or a UPS Customer Center representative and returned to you.
-The signed copy of this receipt is your proof that UPS has accepted the package(s), and this report will be required to submit a claim should anything happen.
+Provide one copy to UPS and ensure the other copy is signed by the UPS Driver or a UPS Customer Centre representative and returned to you.
+The signed copy of this receipt is your proof that UPS has accepted the package(s), and this report will be required to submit a claim should the shipment become lost or damaged.

 UPS will return the High-Value Report to ShipStation automatically, along with the label and any required customs forms.

 If you need to print a High-Value Report for a domestic shipment, do one of the following: